Northern Tuscany | Food off the beaten track

 We travel the steep winding roads to the Zeri Valley and meet a local sheep farmer.
 Following a lunch of roast lamb at the Catinella in Patigno, we pay a visit to a farmhouse, where traditional cast iron “testi” ovens are still used for making Testaroli.

 We take a walk around Pontremoli during our final morning.
-We have the opportunity to sample amor pastry in the Swiss cake shop, and a little free time before we travel to the Azienda Pascale to take a walk through the vineyards and where we will have lunch.
+We have the opportunity to sample amor pastry in the Swiss cake shop, and a little free time before we travel to Massa for a very traditional local lunch.
 We then transfer to the airport for our return home.

 - Guide Lecturer - Rosetta Ferrari